 - Washington State Need Grant and Washington Opportunity Scholarship: This program has a limit of ten semesters of full-time enrollment.
 Additional semesters are available if the grant amount received was for a term of part-time enrollment.

 Eight Semester Limit (or its equivalent)

 Students who enter PLU as new first year students (less than 30 earned credits) are eligible to receive up to eight semesters of PLU funded scholarships and grants.
-If the student cannot graduate after eight semesters, students many receive PLU funded scholarships and grants at 50% of the semester amount for a ninth semester.
-No PLU funded scholarships and grants are availablethereafter.
 Nine full semesters of PLU funded scholarships and grants are available if student is admitted into the Nursing or Music Education programs.
 First year students who enter PLU with 30 or more credits due to Running Start or a College in high school program are eligible for eight semesters of PLU gift aid.
 No PLU gift aid is available after this eight or ninth semester respectively, but you may appeal for an additional semester if you use a semester of aid but have to withdraw due to a medical or family emergency.

 Students eligible for the Washington College Bound Scholarship are limited to eight semesters of funding.
 Additionally, eligibility for the College Bound award terminates five years after the student graduates from high school, even if the student has not yet received eight semesters of the scholarship.

 Six Semester Limit (or its equivalent)

 Transfer students (those who have earned credits at a community college or four year university AFTER graduating from high school) who enter PLU as a sophomore (30 – 59 earned credits), junior or senior (60+ earned credits) are eligible to receive PLU funded scholarships and grants for a maximum of six semesters.
 No PLU gift aid is available after this sixth semester, but you may appeal for a seventh semester if you use a semester of aid but have to withdraw due to a medical or family emergency.